ajs17/memills-ng/content/family-of-edward-hallock-mills/assets/images/hempstead/NY-gbr-p388.md

 ---
 citation: "1922, History and Vital Records of Christ's First Presbyterian Church of Hempstead, Long Island, New York, Contributed by John Dean Fish, [The New York Genealogical and Biographical Record](https://books.google.com/books?id=sdgUAAAAYAAJ&dq=%22History+and+Vital+Records+of+Christ%27s+First+Presbyterian+Church+of+Hempstead,+Long+Island,+New+York,%22&source=gbs_navlinks_s), Volume 53, p388, Google Books."
 media: "Emphasis added."
+notes: >-

+    - This is the only record I have found of the spelling "Rhodie" and so, this could be a mis-transcription.
 ---
 RECORD OF BAPTISMS.